gustavomangold/django_orm/README.md

-# django_orm
+# Django ORM
-A django ORM using PostgreSQL darelational tabase
+A django ORM using PostgreSQL relational database.